 ‘No, see it wouldn’t be.
 I’ve been thinking…’

 ‘Dangerous past time.’
 Lola muttered.

-‘I know.
-But seriously so like, we didn’t talk all that much back in the day and now you’re like one of my best friends.’
+‘I know,’ she responded with ease before focusing again, ‘but seriously so like, we didn’t talk all that much back in the day and now you’re like one of my best friends.’

 ‘My point is that you or me or the universe or whatever decided to extend an invitation and we took it.
 We grabbed it by both hands and what if the main reason that we did that was because there was a part of us in the back of our minds that was like “you are supposed to get on with your sister.
 She’s family.
 You’re supposed to care”.
 So we gave it a chance and it worked.
 The opportunity was there and so we took it.
 And look where we are now all these years later.’